-For many people visiting Seattle, Washington, a quick trip up to Vancouver in southwest British Colombia, Canada, makes for a great addition to their West Coast vacation itinerary.
-Located just a few hours apart and accessible by plane, train, bus, car, or even ferry services, these two major cities provide plenty to do on their own, but there are also several fun things to do when traveling between Seattle and Vancouver.
+For many people visiting Seattle, Washington, a quick trip up to Vancouver in southwest British Columbia, Canada, makes for a great addition to their West Coast vacation itinerary.
+Located just a few hours apart and accessible by plane, train, bus, car, or even ferry services, these two major cities provide plenty to do on their own, but there are several fun things to do when traveling between them as well.
 This central northwestern region of North America offers many attractions for transient travelers, including plenty of places to shop for produce, browse the art, take scenic drives, and even gamble.

 Browse Local Art Galleries